tapis-project/documentation/source/technical/apps.rst

 By default deleted applications will not be included in searches and operations on deleted applications will not be allowed.
 When listing applications the query parameter *showDeleted* may be used in order to include deleted applications in the results.
-Note that deletion applies to all version of an application.
+Note that deletion applies to all versions of an application.
 It is not possible to delete a specific version.

 -----------------------------